haryfadly/stablecoin-contracts/README.md

 ## Smart Contract Overview

-The IDRP contract is built using OpenZeppelin’s upgradeable contracts and consists of:
+The  contract is built using OpenZeppelin’s upgradeable contracts and consists of:

 ### Roles